yitian8/Article-Parser/documentation.md

 However, sometimes the character ” would appear as â in the output.
-I found out that this is due to opening an utf-8 encoded file as a latin-1 encoded file, so I implemented an encoding detection function using chardet, and the problem was solved.
+I found out that this is due to opening an utf-8 encoded file as a latin-1 encoded file, so I implemented an function that re-encodes the input file as UTF-8, and the problem was solved.